Safeguarding in Middlesex

 Hear from the Club's themselves to see what they do successfully and the importance to getting plans in place for the welfare of the children.

 Safeguarding is EVERYONE'S responsibility!

 Middlesex FA have created a pocket sized reference handbook for everyone to use.
 This will be great for all coaches and volunteers to have on hand!

 Take a look here...

 obtaining a DBS check

 The FA requires those working in eligible* roles with children and young people to pass a criminal records check.
 This is in line with legislation and government guidance and is standard practice.
 Find out if you need one, why you need one and how to obtain a DBS by clicking the link below.
-Middlesex FA County Welfare Officer, Neill Fowler, handles all CRC applications made to the county.
+Middlesex FA Football Services Adminstrator, Neill Fowler, handles all CRC applications made to the county.
 Click below to contact him.

 HOW WE HANDLE REPORTED CONCERNS.

 If you have any concerns regarding the about the welfare of a child or the behaviour of an adult towards a child or young person under 18 years of age in football, please make sure you report it as soon as possible.